mchaudhary22/I2GDS2024/micro_g2/README.md

 ## Pipeline for assembling short read sequence data
-This pipeline integrates three essential tools — fastp, SPAdes, and CheckM — to ensure comprehensive processing and assessment of sequencing data.
-It begins by evaluating and trimming sequencing quality and adapters using fastp, followed by read assembly with SPAdes, and concludes with an analysis of assembly quality, specifically contamination and completeness, using CheckM.
+This pipeline integrates three essential tools — fastp, SPAdes, and CheckM2 — to ensure comprehensive processing and assessment of sequencing data.
+It begins by evaluating and trimming sequencing quality and adapters using fastp, followed by read assembly with SPAdes, and concludes with an analysis of assembly quality, specifically contamination and completeness, using CheckM2.

 ## Dependencies & Version Information
 Ensure the following dependencies are installed to run the pipeline: